 Taxes are the best way to invest in the big-ticket items that reduce inequality: roads, schools, police, teachers, public libraries, nurses, rubbish collection, safe water, and electricity.
 These are the public services that everyone makes use of, but that people who are poor rely on.
 The tax system is how we share resources to get these things.
 Taxes form a common pool of resources that people in government use to help everyone.

-Multinational corporations don’t want to share.
+But all across the world, multinational corporations don’t contribute their share to the common pool of resources in the countries where they operate.
 They use their power to avoid paying taxes to governments around the world; shirking their responsibilities and robbing from people living in poverty.

 In fact, multinational corporations are now paying less tax than before the 2008 financial crisis, and they continue to shift up to 40 percent of their foreign profits to shadowy tax havens so they can avoid contributing where they should.
 This isn’t right.

 Ministers Robertson and Nash want to hear your thoughts.
-They have issued a discussion paper on multinational corporations and the digitalization of the economy.
+They have issued a discussion paper on multinational corporations and the digitalisation of the economy.
 Read it here.

-The OECD and 129 countries around the world – including New Zealand – are joining together to agree on a modernized set of rules around how governments tax multinational corporations.
-These discussions offer the potential for fundamental reform of the old international tax system in our digital world.
+And the OECD and 129 countries around the world – including New Zealand – are doing just that.
+These countries are joining together to modernise the rules that say how governments can tax multinational corporations.
+These discussions offer the potential to fundamentally change the rules to make the international tax system fit for our digital world.

-If governments get this right, we could see the end of corporate tax havens and tax avoidance.
+If governments get this right, we could see the end of shadowy corporate tax havens and the damaging race to the bottom on corporate tax.
 It could mark the beginning of a new tax era with fair taxes; where countries get the funds they are owed so they can eradicate poverty and inequality.

 This is where you come in.

-You can tell our government you want an international tax system that fits our future and that is fair for everyone, everywhere.
+You can tell Ministers Nash and Robertson that you want an international tax system that is fit for our future and that is fair for everyone, everywhere.